General Terms and Conditions

 3.2 By using the right to withdraw within 14 calendar days, the client agrees to pay for the number of courses he had already taken.

-3.3 If a group closes due to an insufficient number of course participants and a participant cannot attend another course, then he is eligible for a full refund.
+3.3 If a group closes due to an insufficient number of course participants and a participant cannot attend another course, then he/she is eligible for a full refund.

 3.4 Considering FIL’s agreement with France Education International and CCIP, payment for internationally recognized diplomas can be refunded not later than 14 days prior the exam date.
 Please contact the Language Course Center about the possibility of rescheduling the exam to a different session by sending an e-mail to email@example.com or by calling 67 20 18 58.